Skip to Content

 Experienced Family Lawyers Serving Bernalillo County, NM

 At Sandia Family Law, we focus exclusively on handling family law cases.
-With this dedicated focus, we are well prepared to help you navigate legal, financial, and personal challenges during your case.
-Our Albuquerque NM family law firm brings over 20 years of combined legal experience to each client.
+With this dedicated focus, we are well-prepared to help you navigate legal, financial, and personal challenges during your case.
+Our Albuquerque, NM, family law firm brings over 20 years of combined legal experience to each client.

 Our Albuquerque attorneys provide individualized and caring legal support, reflecting our commitment to honest and assertive representation.
 Family law matters often feel isolating, but our team guides you through every step.